kubeflow/website/content/en/docs/components/katib/experiment.md

   [trial templates](/docs/components/katib/trial-template/).

-- For an overview of the concepts involved in hyperparameter tuning and neural architecture search, read the
+- For an overview of the concepts involved in hyperparameter tuning and neural architecture search, check the
   [introduction to Katib](/docs/components/katib/overview/).

-- Read about
+- Check the
   [Katib Configuration (Katib config)](/docs/components/katib/katib-config/).

 - How to [set up environment variables](/docs/components/katib/env-variables/)